Lafayette Cemetery No. 1 Tomb & Coping Owners Association

 and later annexed with that town into the City of New Orleans in 1852.

-In 1972, it was designated a National Historic Landmark.
+In 1972, it was listed on the National Register of Historic Places.

 Lafayette No. 1 is still in active use by families owning plots and tombs within it.